shawnohare/wemdigo/README.md

 A small  example where the Middle layer blindly passes messages between a client and a backend service.
-Each time a client HTTP request is upgraded to a websocket connection, it's dual websocket with a backend service is created and these two websockets are linked.
+Each time a client HTTP request is upgraded to a websocket connection, it's dual websocket with a backend service is created and these two websockets are linked. **Note** that in this example, each time a HTTP request is upgraded, a new Middle layer between the client and server is created.

 ```go
 package main